josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 They were most _certainly_ against election theft, and pro-democracy…until their guy tried to steal an election.
 We won't see Harris demand that anyone goes and "finds votes" for her—but if we did, of course, that would suddenly be back to being absolutely unacceptable, after a brief hiatus that began the precise moment their team did it.

-The proposition of abolishing the Constitution would have been the deepest, gravest conservative sin imaginable a few short years ago.
-But he said it, so it stopped being absurd and blasphemous and became acceptable instead.
+If there were such thing as a cardinal sin for conservatives, I imagine disparaging the troops would've been it.
+That, or perhaps the proposition of abolishing the Constitution.
+But he said them both, so they stopped being gravely blasphemous and became acceptable instead.

 Republicans don't believe felons deserve to vote, but they believe _their_ felon deserves to be in the White House.